VIHATTeam/OMICALL-React-Native-SDK/README.md

 - Visit on web admin to select correct enviroment.
 ```

-## Implement
+## 🛠️ Step 2: Integrate into React Native code

-### Request permission
+### 🚀 Request permission

-We need you request permission about call before make call:
+**📌 We need you request permission about call before make call:**

-- You can use <a href="https://github.com/zoontek/react-native-permissions">react-native-permissions</a> to do this
+- ✅ You can use <a href="https://github.com/zoontek/react-native-permissions">react-native-permissions</a> to do this

 ```
 -Android: